Frederick Bird (politician)

 Frederick Adolphus Bird (March 18, 1823 – November 30, 1884) was a political figure in Manitoba.
 He represented Portage la Prairie from 1870 to 1874 in the Legislative Assembly of Manitoba.

-He was born in Carleton, Northwest Territories and educated in the Red River Colony.
+He was born in Carleton, Rupert's Land and educated in the Red River Colony.
 Bird married Ann Garriock.

 He died in Portage la Prairie at the age of 61.